7 Common Zinc Styles for Building Structures

 Durability:

-Zinc is an extremely durable metal that is slightly lighter than steel.
+- Zinc is an extremely durable metal, however it is slightly lighter than steel.
 Its natural patina not only prevents rust but also heals surface scratches.

 Several Available Finishes: